Munkenhagg/mush/README.md

 ## Compiling from source

-- to compile mush from source you can use the Makefile. the makefile will generate arch/ARCH/out/mush.unstripped
+- to compile mush from source you can use the Makefile. the makefile will generate arch/$ARCH/out/mush.unstripped

+## Configuration

+- before compiling from source, if you want to edit the configuration, you can either edit `src/include/user_config.h`, or for more specific definitions like max path sizes you can edit `include/mush.h`